alistairduffey/ARISE_processing/README.md

 Output data has many variables, named according to CMIP conventions, see here for meanings: https://clipc-services.ceda.ac.uk//dreq/mipVars.html

+The processing chain to produce these output data is as follows:
+1.

+N.B:
 Main.ipynb needs to be run on JASMIN because file paths are specific to the CEDA archive.